See also: Yamaha’s Tenere

 The foam I think is OK but like many bikes, may have softened after a few thousand rough miles.
 I like the neat and quick way the seat comes off.
 I’ve never had a pillion on it long enough to get an opinion on the back’s comfort.
 Usually, on these sorts of bikes it’s not so good.

 I believe some sort of screen is essential for long-range travels and it’s great that the new XTZ came with a good one fitted.
 Unfortunately for me at 6’ 1”/185cm, it’s still too low and buffets my head worse than if it wasn’t there.
 A crude, q/d Touratech extension clamped on well enough – a proper taller screen would have been better.
-On the dirt I found the extension got in the way for good visibility, especially if dirty, but I could quickly clip it on the side of the screen (above right).
+On the dirt I found the extension got in the way for good visibility, especially if dirty, but I could quickly clip it on the side of the screen (above left).

 Even at my height (or perhaps because of my age) I found the 895mm/35.2″ seat too high to get on and off easily, and too tall on the dirt.
 Of course this can be fixed by lowering the suspension of which there is more than enough.
 I do also wonder if the suspension is too firmly damped from stock.
 I didn’t meddle enough with it other than cranking up the back 2 or 4 clicks to take my luggage.
 I never weighed my bike myself, but they say it comes in at 206kg wet – a staggering 40kg more than the original 600 Tenere of 1983 which carried 18% more fuel.